lamini-ai/lamini-examples/prompt_engineering.md

 The decision in Nixon v.
 United States was that President Richard Nixon was ordered to release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
 ```

-We can ask it the model to rephrase this response in the prompt.
+We can ask the model to rephrase this response in the prompt.
 ```
 Rewrite this: The decision in Nixon v.
 United States was that President Richard Nixon was ordered to release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
 ```